What are the treatment options for atrial fibrillation?

-All people with atrial fibrillation (AF) - except those with the lowest risk of having a stroke - should be offered anticoagulation treatment.
+All people with AF - except those with the lowest risk of having a stroke - should be offered anticoagulation treatment.
 Anticoagulation means that you take a medicine to reduce the chance of forming a blood clot and having a stroke.

 Aspirin was used in the past for preventing strokes if you have AF but is not as effective as warfarin and is just as likely to cause problems.
 Aspirin is therefore no longer recommended.

 Other treatments may be advised, depending on the need to treat any underlying problems such as chest pains (angina), heart valve problems, high blood pressure (hypertension) or an overactive thyroid gland (hyperthyroidism).